costa rica coffee beans tarrazu - His Word Coffee

 Is Costa Rica Tarrazu coffee good?

 Yes.
-Tarrazu is one of the most consistently high-scoring origins in the specialty coffee world, regularly earning SCA scores of 85 to 92.
+Tarrazu is one of the most consistently high-scoring origins in the specialty coffee world, regularly earning SCA cupping scores of 85 to 92.
 The combination of altitude, volcanic soil, Arabica-only cultivation, and careful processing makes it reliably excellent.
-It is the benchmark origin for clean, balanced Central American coffee.
+It is a benchmark origin for clean, balanced Central American coffee.

 What is the best way to brew Costa Rica coffee?